ocebousquet/rapid_mCDR_horizontal/README.md

 ### DatasLLC270:
 - `read-create_LLC270datas.ipynb`: Jupyter notebook for reading LLC270 output data from ECCO-Darwin and creating NetCDF files from this data for use in OceanParcels,
 - `create_forcing_datas.ipynb`: Jupyter notebook to create forcing data by calculating and extracting it from the data used in the rapid-mCDR vertical model,
-- `datas_fonctions.py`: Python code for all data creation, formatting and display functions.
+- `datas_fonctions.py`: Python code for all data creation, formatting and display functions used in notebooks to create NetCDF files and forcing datas.

 ### RapidmCDR:
 - `LLC270_OceanParcels_rapidmCDR.ipynb`: Jupyter notebook to simulate the rapid-mCDR 2D horizontal model using LLC270 output data from ECCO-Darwin and the Lagrangian method from OceanParcels.